Crisrod0912/PlushieShop_V2/README.md

 4. 🔐 Configure database permissions:

-   After importing the database, create a user and grant them the necessary permissions by running the following commands in the Oracle or SQL*Plus console:
+   After importing the database, create a user and grant them the necessary permissions by running the following commands in the Oracle SQL Developer or SQL*Plus console:

    ```sql
    CREATE USER Admin1 IDENTIFIED BY Admin1;